xitu/gold-miner/article/2020/the-10-best-and-most-liked-flutter-packages.md

 * `LocalStorage` on websites
 * A JSON file on the local filesystem for Linux

-Data may ****be persisted to disk asynchronously, and there is no guarantee that writes will be persisted to disk after returning, so this plugin is not meant for storing critical data.
+Data may be persisted to disk asynchronously, and there is no guarantee that writes will be persisted to disk after returning, so this plugin is not meant for storing critical data.
 For that look into sqflite (see below).

----

 ## 4. sqflite

 URL: [https://pub.dev/packages/sqflite](https://pub.dev/packages/sqflite)
 Works on: iOS, Android, MacOS

-This is the ****SQLite plugin for Flutter.
+This is the SQLite plugin for Flutter.
 It supports iOS, Android, and MacOS.
 The web is not supported since there is no SQL-based persistence system in web browsers.
 Some of its features are:

 * Support for transactions and batches
 * Automatic version management